 MacBook Air being marketed as a super lightweight version in the Macbook series weighs only around 2.75 pounds, however, the Pro version of the MacBook does have extra gimmicks in their hardware which makes them a tad bit heavier, ranking at 3.02 pounds.

-The market of laptops is cluttered with an ever-increasing supply of laptops that come in different shapes, sizes, and specifications to meet the demand of consumers.
+The market for laptops is cluttered with an ever-increasing supply of laptops that come in different shapes, sizes, and specifications to meet the demand of consumers.

 However, there is no specific gold standard when it comes to categorizing laptops based on their specifications because as time advances, so do their specifications.

-That being said, the examples mentioned above are solely based on today’s standards and may or may not be suitable for the category allotted to them as these mentioned products are merely presented to give you an idea of how much a laptop weighs.
+That being said, the examples mentioned above are solely based on today’s standards and may or may not be suitable for the category allotted to them as these mentioned products are merely presented to give you an idea of how much does a laptop weigh.

 I hope this article was well worth your time and hope you had a beneficial read.